 Donations are crucial to the success of our mission

 General donations are welcome.
-Select this option to give us the flexibility to apply where most needed.
+Select this option if you wish to give us the flexibility to apply where most needed.
+Thanks!

 Another way to marry our library and our hardscaping is with these bookcase stones that rest securely on steel shelves.
 Benefactors may enscribe their names, their organization's name, or the names of loved ones on these truly long-lasting "book" spines.
 Celebrate your love of books and gardens at the same time.
-A bookcase stone donation is available at $300 per stone, including enscription.
+A bookcase stone donation is available at $300.

 Generously sized flagstones, with your name, your business, or a quotation that inspires can be enscribed on these large stones that provide a path through the Demonstration Garden.
 Garden path flagstones stones are a wonderful opportunity to leave a truly lasting legacy or memorial.
 Price for an enscribed flagstone is approximately $1500 but could vary with the size, complexity of the message you choose.